lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 :Required Parameters:

     :build-node: The node to run build on.
-    :jenkins-ssh-release-credential: Credential to use for SSH.
+    :jenkins-ssh-credential: Credential to use for SSH.
 (Generally set in defaults.yaml)
-    :stream: run this job against: master
+    :stream: run this job against: **

 :Optional Parameters:

-    :branch: Git branch to fetch for the build. (default: master)
+    :branch: Git branch to fetch for the build. (default: all)
     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-node: The node to run build on.
     :build-timeout: Timeout in minutes before aborting build. (default: 15)